Table of Contents

 - travel conditions and the ability to evacuate students, if necessary;

-- the manageability of legal risk to the University.
+- the manageability of legal risk to the University; and

 - Approval only applies to the traveler(s) and dates specifically listed in the application.

-- The University will not authorize student travel to any country for which the State Department has issued a mandatory evacuation order.
+- The University will not authorize student travel to any location for which the State Department has issued a mandatory evacuation order.

 - Where the committee is considering a rejection of a travel application by a graduate student, the committee will engage the Dean of the student’s college in the decision-making process.

 - A decision regarding each application will be communicated to students via email as soon as possible.

 Note: ITRAAC approval does not certify the safety of the proposed travel, only that the travel has an academic purpose and the known health and safety risks have been reasonably mitigated.

 Suspension of Travel

-When a significant health or safety concern arises regarding travel underway, ITRAAC will determine whether to suspend student travel.
+When a significant health or safety concern arises regarding travel that is underway, ITRAAC will determine whether to suspend student travel.

-- The Director of Health, Safety and Compliance will request via email that ITRAAC review the situation.
-In deciding whether to suspend student travel, ITRAAC will consider the factors listed above, the success of the current program/traveler in mitigating health and safety risks thus far; the specific location and situation; and information and recommendations from the insurance provider, the education abroad office and onsite staff/affiliate if relevant, other trusted local contacts (including USDOS staff).
+The Director of Health, Safety, and Compliance will request via email that ITRAAC review the situation.
+In deciding whether to suspend student travel, ITRAAC will consider the factors listed above; the success of the current program/traveler in mitigating health and safety risks thus far; the specific location and situation; and information and recommendations from the insurance provider, the education abroad office, the onsite staff/affiliate if relevant, and other trusted local contacts (including USDOS staff).
 In emergency situations where it is impractical for ITRAAC to meet, the Director of International Health, Safety, and Compliance, or delegate, may take immediate steps to have students removed from a country, region, or area.